FYSETC/FYSETC-SPIDER/README.md

 #### Step 1.
 Enter DFU mode first

 - First power off the board

 - Set jumper on 5v pin and DC5V ![](images/5vJumper.png)

 - Place jumper on BT0 to 3.3V pin ![](images/boot.png)

 - Connect USB cable to the board and your computer

 - Power up the board with 24v

+  Now the board is in DFU mode.
+If not, click the reset button.
+Also you can power on the board with 5v, but you need to set jumper on 5V and USB5V (Check the silkscreen lable on the back of the board) but not on 5V and DC5V.

+  ***REMEMBER to remove BT0 jumper if you finish uploading firmware or it will enter DFU mode again.***

 #### Step 2.
 Click the upload button to upload firmware

 ![](images/platformio_upload.png)

+## 4.5 Test firmware

+If you suspect there is something wrong with your board, you can use our test firmware to have a test.
+Follow the README here ([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Test) [gitee](https://gitee.com/fysetc-mirrors/FYSETC-SPIDER/tree/main/firmware/Test)).

 # 5. Issue shot